Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 The exchange rate tells you how much the quote currency is needed to buy one unit of the base currency.

-Exchange Rate: This is the price of one currency in terms of another.
+What is an Exchange Rate?
+This is the price of one currency in terms of another.

 For example, if the EUR/USD exchange rate is 1.2000, it means 1 euro is equal to $1.20 US dollars.